sharkdp/dbg-macro/README.md

 ## Features

- * Easy to read, colorized output
+ * Easy to read, colorized output (colors auto-disable when the output is not an interactive terminal)
  * Prints file name, line number, function name and the original expression
  * Adds type information for the printed-out value
- * Specialized pretty-printers for containers, pointers, string literals, etc.
+ * Specialized pretty-printers for containers, pointers, string literals, `std::optional`, etc.
  * Can be used inside expressions
  * The `dbg.h` header issues a compiler warning when included (so you don't forget to remove)
  * C++11 compatible